fuzzyfox/ci_acl/readme.md

 	   |description|       |perm_id    +---+   |value      |
 	   +-----------+       +-----------+       +-----------+

 The schema for these tables as defined above can be found in `acl_schema.sql`, this contains extra information such as field types, and primary keys.
+The schema provided, along with the example usage also come with a basic user login.
+This aids in testing, as well as sets a ground work for you to build on in your own CodeIgniter applications.

+**NB:** You will probably want to beef up the security on the user login a little for a production system.
+The login system provided is much more basic, and for example usage.
+The ACL provided is **JUST** the permissions and role structure.

 ## License
 All code in this project is subject to the terms of the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/) except where otherwise noted.